Rob Nash had been excited to meet the former British newsreader Trevor McDonald at his sister’s graduation ceremony.

 False memories like this are common.
 Of course, we all misremember things, but false memories can be rich in detail; not so much mistakes as elaborate fantasies.
 I recall a book of piano pieces that I used to play in my youth – a compilation of tunes with the wistful romanticism of Chopin and Fauré.
 I can still almost remember how some of them went and I’d love to find that book again.
 But I know I won’t, because I’ve had to gradually accept the truth: I made it up.

-In a recent interview in The Times, novelist Ian McEwan described a similar false memory, of an “incredibly beautiful” novella that he was convinced he’d written and then stowed somewhere in a drawer after he’d moved house.
+In an interview in The Times, novelist Ian McEwan described a similar false memory, of an “incredibly beautiful” novella that he was convinced he’d written and then stowed somewhere in a drawer after he’d moved house.
 He looked all over the place for the work.
 “I saw it in my mind’s eye, the folder, the pages, the drawer it was in,” McEwan tells me.
 But there was no escaping the truth.
 “There was no gap in which this work could have been written – my time was fully accounted for.
 It was a kind of haunting.”

 Nash might have expected to be better at spotting his false memory, though – he specialises in studying them.
 But even his expertise and experience wasn’t enough to make him immune.